TheresaLui/SelfHelpContent_v2/articles/microsoft.databricks_cluster-manager-issues-tsg/solution-check-for-minimum-required-details-to-start-working-on-the-case.md

 We have reviewed your case and we need additional information to scope and investigate the issue further.
 Please provide us with the following:<br>
 <br>
-1. Detailed issue description.<br>
+1. Detailed issue description<br>
-2. Subscription ID.<br>
+2. Subscription ID<br>
-3. Workspace ID/URL.<br>
+3. Workspace ID/URL<br>
-4. Cluster Name/ID/URL.<br>
+4. Cluster Name/ID/URL<br>
-5. Issue start and end timestamps (UTC) if available.<br>
+5. Issue start and end timestamps (UTC) if available<br>
 6. Was the cluster launching fine before?
 What changes were made?<br>
 7. Were there failing jobs?
-Please provide both Failed and Successful Job runs URLs.<br>
+(Please provide both Failed and Successful Job runs URLs)<br>
-8. Steps to repro or test job which can be re-run.<br>
+8. Steps to repro or test job which can be re-run<br>
-9. Your consent to allow Microsoft/Databricks access workspace and logs for investigation purposes.<br>
+9. Your consent to allow Microsoft/Databricks access workspace and logs for investigation purposes<br>

 <!--/issueDescription-->